 Finally, just click the email address listed with the query and draft your response!

 Remember, with HARO, the more helpful information you can provide, the better.
 Often times, reporters will take only part of what you say, so giving them more to work with gives you more of a chance at landing a placement.
 In some cases, they may include a website link with your comments.

 In order to measure your SEO results, you need to install the correct analytics tools.

-Google Analytics is important because that lets you see how much traffic you’re getting and gives you insight into how your users are using your website.
+Google Analytics is important because that lets you see how much organic traffic you’re getting and gives you insight into how your users are using your website.
 You can leverage this data to make improvements to your user experience.

 Here’s a video that walks you through how to set up Google Analytics for your website.